conjurer-rich/faster-flow-framework/pages/index.md

 - Increased clarity around roles and responsibilities

 - Higher stakeholder satisfaction and confidence in organizational decisions

+## Want to learn more?

+Take a look at an [Overview of the Faster Flow Framework](/overview) for insights into the core principles, who it is for, key benefits, and why it works.

 ## Take the next step toward better flow